JakeLille5235/JakeLille5235/README.md

 - 👋 Hi, I’m @JakeLille5235 (Jake Lille).
-I am currently a student at the Universtiy of Central Florda, pursing a Marketing major, with a minor in Statistics.
+I am a UCF alumni with passion and interest in all things tech.
+I graduated with a Marketing and Statistics focused degree, however, am in process of obtaining my cybersecurity certifications and completing independent projects.
 - 👀 I’m interested in learning, driven by my hyper-curiousity and desire to problem solve.
 Passions include reading, running (tri-athlete), playing/creating music (guitar) and traveling!

 <!---